acnash/SilentWealth/README.md

 - `--ema_medium` medium-range exponential moving average (default: 20)
 - `--ema_long` long-range exponential moving average (default: 200).
 Set to 0 to exclude from BUY conditions.
 - `--vwap` volume-weighted average price (default: 9).
 Set to 0 to exclude from BUY conditions.
+- `--rsi_period` units to compute the RSI.
+Default is 14.
+Set to 0 to turn off.
+- `--take_profit` a take profit set from the buy position as a percentage of the investment.
+Set to 0 to switch off.
+Default is 0.02 e.g., 2% of the investment value.

 ## Examples